Abd al-Samad: Samad

 Arghan Div Brings the Chest of Armour to Hamza, from Volume 7 of the Hamzanama, supervised by Samad.

-In about 1572 Samad replaced Mir Sayyid Ali (who returned to Persia) as head of the imperial workshop, probably because under Sayyid the progress of the illustrations for the Hamzanama was too slow.
+In about 1572, Samad replaced Mir Sayyid Ali (who returned to Persia) as head of the imperial workshop, probably because under Sayyid the progress of the illustrations for the Hamzanama was too slow.
 At this point the commission was seven years old and only four of the volumes were complete.
 Under Samad's direction the remaining ten volumes were completed in another seven years.
 It is uncertain whether Samad painted any of them himself, but "the direction of Mughal painting increasingly came to follow the aims pursued by ‛Abd al-Samad.
 It is likely that the increased central control that became evident by the Lahore period [1580s on] can be attributed to this artist".
-Among the mostly Hindu artists trained by Samad were Daswanth and Basavan, who went on to become famous Mughal painters.
+Among the mostly Hindu artists trained by Samad were Daswanth and Basawan, who went on to become famous Mughal painters.

 Despite his role in forging the new Mughal synthesis of Persian and Indian styles, Samad's own works remain conservative, with a great interest in detail, and rather less in the new style of dramatic narrative and realism favoured by the young Akbar.
 But by the 1590s elements of his style, including a taste for detail, were in favour, though after his death Mughal painting turned in the direction of simpler compositions emphasising human interactions.
 He did not have the gift for realistic portraiture which Mughal painting introduced to the Islamic miniature, and unlike many Mughal artists, shows few borrowings from the European prints and other art available in Akbar's court.